 Non-stop flights to Quito (UIO)

 Mariscal Sucre International Airport is the largest airport in Ecuador.
-In total there are 27 airports around the world that have direct flights to Quito, spread around 26 cities in 11 countries.
+It is Ecuador's main international airport.
+In total there are 26 airports around the world that have direct flights to Quito, spread around 25 cities in 12 countries.
 Currently, there are 8 domestic flights to Quito.

 On this page

-All direct flights to Quito Top 200 flights with a stopover Airlines flying to Quito Business Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 956 flights arriving at Quito Airport, which are 224 flights per week or 32 flights per day.
+All direct flights to Quito Top 200 flights with a stopover Airlines flying to Quito Best time to visit Quito Long-Haul Flights Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 1,063 flights arriving at Quito Airport, which are 245 flights per week or 35 flights per day.

-The most frequently departed flights to Quito are routes from Guayaquil (GYE) in Ecuador and Cuenca (CUE), also in Ecuador.
-These two routes together are operated 443 times this month, and make up for 46% of all monthly arrivals at Mariscal Sucre International Airport.
+The most frequently departed flights to Quito are routes from Guayaquil (GYE) in Ecuador and Bogotá (BOG) in Colombia.
+These two routes together are operated 406 times this month, and make up for 38% of all monthly arrivals at Mariscal Sucre International Airport.

 List of all direct flights to Quito